 How do you Classify Construction Delay Claims?

-To determine the impact of a construction delay, the delay must be appropriately classified.
+To determine the impact, the delay must be appropriately classified.
 This is a tiered classification system, it involves answering one question, then moving on to the next.
-The main classifications of construction delays are:
+The main types of schedule delays on a construction project are:

 - Critical vs. Non-Critical